Even when you are outdoors, an RV tv antenna lets you connect to a television and watch your favorite shows and movies.

 Even if most over-the-air signals are now digital, the Sensar IV still needs a digital-to-analog converter box to work with analog television.

 On the bright side, you can connect the Winegard RVW-395 Sensar IV RV Antenna to several televisions through the power supply or wall plate that comes with the model.

 The user manual states that the antenna needs 46.25 inches length by 15.25 inches width, unobstructed roof space while stowed.

 However, it lowers to only four inches above the roof while traveling.
 It also requires a minimum of 16 inches from the boom to the edge of the vehicle or nearest object.

 When it comes to long-lasting durability, you can be at ease because of the powder coating that can withstand harsh RVing conditions.
-Likewise, it amplifies the antenna and lift assembly.
+Likewise, it amplifies the antenna and lifts assembly.

-The package comes with a +12 VDC white power supply with on/off switch.
+The package comes with a +12 VDC white power supply with an on/off switch.

-Should you need any assistance, the brand gives a complimentary email and telephone support.
+Should you need any assistance, the brand gives complimentary email and telephone support.

 Has a built-in amplifier and Over-the-Air Digital and HD Ready Antenna.

 Works with any TV or device that has an ATSC tuner.